vuwnu/knowmore/topics/templates/intro.md

 ---
-title: Intro
+title: Template
-layout: default
+layout: intro
 permalink: /templates/
-categories:
+categories: Intro
 tags: intro
 ---

-## Intro
+# Intro

 This is the template for an intro page.
 This page should give a decent introduction to the topic.